Black Mountains, Brecon Beacons National Park

 - Parking: Dragon’s Back car park – postcode (nearest) – LD3 0EP

-To the east you have the Rhiangoll valley rising to the peaks of the central Black Mountains.
-A few miles to the south west is the glistening Llangorse Lake, with the distant Pen-y-Fan clear to see on a good day.
+To the east, you have the Rhiangoll Valley rising to the peaks of the central Black Mountains.
+A few miles to the southwest is the glistening Llangorse Lake, with the distant Pen-y-Fan clear to see on a good day.

-Soak in the wonderful westerly views as you drop steeply into the valley separating Mynydd Troed from Mynydd Llangorse.
+Soak in the beautiful westerly views as you drop steeply into the valley separating Mynydd Troed from Mynydd Llangorse.
 Incidentally, here is another small parking area should you wish to commence your walk from this location.

-Check out our trail review of the Mynydd Troed walk.
+Check out our trail review of the Mynydd Troed Walk.

 ______________________________